Health Literacy

 What is health literacy?

-• read and understand health information
+• read and make sense of health leaflets/websites

 Research shows that:

-Why health literacy is important
+Why health literacy is important?

-• difficulty taking medicines correctly
+• taking medicines incorrectly

-• reduced life expectancy
+• shorter life expectancy

-It’s estimated that health literacy-related problems like these account for up to 5% of national health spending.
+It is estimated that health literacy-related problems like these account for up to 5% of national health spending.

 The Regional Health Literacy Forum (RHLF)